Kellogg School of Management (415) 244-8274

 2169 Campus Dr, Evanston, IL 60208

-Scott Ross Baker is an Assistant Professor of Finance and Donald P. Jacobs Scholar.
+Scott Ross Baker is an Assistant Professor of Finance at the Kellogg School of Management.
 His research is concentrated

 in empirical finance and macroeconomics.
 He is currently engaged in a variety of research projects regarding household